AshwinSundar/ashwinsundar/blog/prefer-markdown.md

 1) Markdown to HTML conversion is dead simple.

-2) Writing in markdown reduces cognitive load by a significant amount, compared to writing in HTML.
-This allows a writer to remain "in flow" much more easily.
+2) Writing in markdown reduces cognitive load, enabling a writer to remain "in flow" much more easily.

 [^markup-def]: A [markup language](https://en.wikipedia.org/wiki/Markup_language) is used to control the display of a document.
 Common examples include HTML, Markdown, and LaTeX.